Information on the UKs implementation of the EU Data Collection Framework

 - Northern Ireland: Agri-Food and Biosciences Institute

-Seafish, a non-departmental public body, established to promote good quality, sustainable seafood, is commissioned by the Department for Environment, Food and Rural Affairs to collect data on a range of economic variables covered by the DCF.
+Seafish, a non-departmental public body, established to promote good quality, sustainable seafood, is commissioned by the Department for Environment, Food and Rural Affairs, the MMO and Marine Scotland to collect data on a range of economic variables covered by the DCF.

 Each year, member states are required to submit an annual report providing details of their national programmes undertaken in the previous year.

-The Centre for Environment, Fisheries and Aquaculture Science (Cefas) is an internationally renowned aquatic scientific research and consultancy centre, based in Lowestoft and Weymouth.
+The Centre for Environment, Fisheries and Aquaculture Science (CEFAS) is an internationally renowned aquatic scientific research and consultancy centre.
+They based in Lowestoft and Weymouth.

 It aims to be the prime source of high quality science used to conserve and enhance the aquatic environment, promote sustainable management of its natural resources, and protect the public from aquatic contaminants.